MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/recordref/recordref-filtergroup-method.md

 [//]: # (IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT.)
 [//]: # (Any modifications should be made in the .xml files in the ModernDev repo.)
 # FilterGroup Method
 Changes the filter group that is being applied to the table.
-You can also use this function to return the number of the current filtergroup.
+You can also use this method to return the number of the current filtergroup.
 You cannot return the number of the filtergroup and set a new filtergroup at the same time.

 ## Syntax
 ```